-- normal fire suppression activities; assessing and managing compliance with strategic fire-fighting resource allocation management systems; - preparation of a S52 Operations Coordination Plan;
+normal fire suppression activities; assessing and managing compliance with strain requiring permits during bush fire danger periods assessing and managing compliance with strategic fire-fighting resource allocation management systems; preparation of a S52 Operations Coordination Plan;

 Note on LMZ: All areas not specifically mapped as an APZ, SFAZ or FEZ are considered as LMZ for this risk management plan.
 For areas identified by an LMZ polygon on the map, please refer to the BFRMP document for the specific land management objectives.